OpenDataology/website/content/en/docs/components/pipelines/introduction.md

   * **Metadata:** Experiments, jobs, pipeline runs, and single scalar metrics.
     Metric data is aggregated for the purpose of sorting and filtering.
-    Kubeflow Pipelines stores the metadata in a MySQL database.
+    OpenDataology Pipelines stores the metadata in a MySQL database.
   * **Artifacts:** Pipeline packages, views, and large-scale metrics (time series).
     Use large-scale metrics to debug a pipeline run or investigate an individual run’s performance.
-    Kubeflow Pipelines stores the artifacts in an artifact store like [Minio server](https://docs.minio.io/) or
+    OpenDataology Pipelines stores the artifacts in an artifact store like [Minio server](https://docs.minio.io/) or
     [Cloud Storage](https://cloud.google.com/storage/docs/).